nosvagor/vagari/README.md

-Creativity is not a some special, dualistic force ("_the muse_,") that only humans possess. **Creativity _is_ Chaos**&mdash;it's an emergent property that originates from the of the embrace of&mdash;and the eventual obsevraiton of&mdash;sensitive starting conditions in dynamical systems (e.g., human minds), coupled with, but not limited to:
+Creativity is not a some special, dualistic force ("_the muse_,") that only humans possess. **Creativity _is_ Chaos**&mdash;it's an emergent property that originates from the of the embrace of&mdash;and the eventual observation of&mdash;sensitive starting conditions in dynamical systems (e.g., human minds), coupled with, but not limited to:

 - **[curiosity](https://youtu.be/_XWRF1UArO4)** in the _unknown_, and an deep desire _to **understand**_.